Radcliffe/encyclopedia-of-combinatorial-structures/README.md

 The output will be in the `dist/` directory.

+# Deployment

+This is a static website and can be deployed to any static hosting service, such as GitHub Pages, Netlify, or Vercel.
 # Result format

 The result of a successful search is a list of combinatorial structures with,